Published on by

 “She will move to a new school.”
 Will she move to a new school?”

-“He is my favorite actor.”
+“He is my favorite player.”
 Is he your favorite teacher?”

 “Luke can do a headstand.”Can Luke do a headstand?